happy children in car

 14. Use coins to teach the different denominations.
 Three and four-year-olds can learn to put all the pennies into one cup, the nickels into another, and so on.

-15. Visit the library and park with your preschooler more often than at the market or mall.
+15. Visit the library and park with your preschooler more often than the market or mall.

-17. Monitor television time and opt for non-commercial viewing and videotapes when possible.
+17. Monitor screen time and opt for non-commercial or ad-free content when possible.

-20. Make sure your children grow up knowing that all good things are a blessing from God.
+20. Make sure your children grow up understanding that what they have is a blessing, not a given.

 More from Everyday Cheapskate